iotaledger/iri-db-migration/README.md

-# Broadcast all txs from IRI to its neighbors
+# Broadcast all txs from IRI to its neighbor

 This is a tool to migrate IRI databasae to hornet.